Te Kooti's War: Poverty Bay attacks

 The survivors fled to the safety of the redoubt at Tūranga.
 The next day, Lieutenant Frederick Gascoyne of the Colonial Defence Force, who was one of the scouts watching the southern routes to Wairoa, took command at the redoubt having seen Te Kooti's men pillaging Matawhero when making his way to the town.
 This left Te Kooti in control of the area.
 He remained in the district until 17 November, collecting supplies and taking around 300 Māori prisoners of which between 20 and 40 were executed.
 He also had a local rangatira, Paratene Pototi, who had played a role in Te Kooti being sent to the Chathams, murdered along with six other rangatira.
 He then marched his followers and remaining prisoners inland to Makaretu, about 48 km from Tūranga.
 The position was not favourable; a flat area next to the Wharekōpae River.

 As a result of the massacre, the government were now determined to deal with Te Kooti, placing a bounty for his capture and bringing back Whitmore's Armed Constabulary to the region.
 A party of 200 Ngāti Kahungunu from Napier had arrived at Tūranga and along with 140 warriors already there, departed with Gascoyne in pursuit of Te Kooti.
 They were joined by 100 Ngāti Rongowhakaata and a small contingent of Armed Constabulary.
-They headed inland to cut off Te Kooti's passage to the Urewera Ranges; on 20 November two of his men were spotted and killed near Patutahi and the tracks of the rest were picked up.
+They headed inland to cut off Te Kooti's passage to the Urewera Ranges; on 20 November two of his men were spotted and killed near Pātūtahi and the tracks of the rest were picked up.
 The chasing kūpapa reached Makaretu on 23 November and having more than double the number of Te Kooti's men they promptly attacked across the flat area, which Te Kooti met with his warriors.
 The kūpapa were fended off and in doing so, one of the leaders of the Ngāti Kahungunu, Hamuora Tairoa, was killed.
 They dug in on a ridge about 1.6 km from Makaretu and waited for supplies of ammunition to be brought forward.
 However, Te Kooti sent a small raiding party to attack the depot that was the expected source of the supplies of ammunition and this proved successful.
 They routed the small garrison at the depot and plundered 16,000 rounds of ammunition for Te Kooti's forces.